 We offer a 100-night sleep trial with the purchase of any mattress.
 During this trial period, customers can try out a new mattress within the comfort of their own home.
 Customers can return the bed free of charge after an adjustment period—we’ll even help you find a place to donate your mattress before issuing a full refund.

 Each mattress comes with a 20-year warranty—one of the best in the mattress industry.
-Our warranty covers any manufacturing defects and sagging greater than 0.75 inches.
+Our warranty covers any manufacturing defects and sagging greater than an inch.
 During the first ten years, we’ll repair or replace the mattress free of charge.
 During the last ten years, we’ll repair or replace the mattress at a prorated charge.

 What is a Split King Mattress?